HOW TO WRITE BOOK REVIEWS AND BOOK REPORTS - EXPERT TIPS

 - Does the content of the book give rise to any topics or points of discussion?

 - Could the data within the book be transferred or interpreted to meet some other purpose or end?

 You should take evidence from the book's text to support your evaluation.
 To conclude, you may wish to say if you liked the book or did not like it.

 Book Review Sample (Jane Eyre by Charlotte Brontë)

-Jane Eyre by Charlotte Brontë is a real masterpiece in the scope of the world literature.
+Jane Eyre by Charlotte Brontë is a real masterpiece in the scope of world literature.
 Unlike many other novels, this literary work is not considered to be old-fashioned or irrelevant to the current epoch.
-The book continues to capture the readers of many generations with its peculiar language, daily topics and the original viewpoint on ordinary things.
+The book continues to capture the readers of many generations with its peculiar language, daily topics, and the original viewpoint on ordinary things.

 In general, the plot of the novel is centered on such topics as woman's desire to gain recognition that is equal to the one a man has, misunderstanding by the society, its prejudice and inability to accept a female as she is, person's loneliness, difficult childhood, and many other problems.
 Though they seem to be fully discussed by other literary works and are not very difficult to understand and analyze, Brontë's vision of these themes is rather special.
 It gives food for thought and makes one reconsider his or her attitude towards the issues.
 All topics remain important in the current epoch as well as they were in Brontë's.

 The book Jane Eyre by Charlotte Brontë does not belong to the trivial novels that gain temporary admiration among the readers.
-It has deeper sense and meaning for anyone who reads it, even for a person of another culture, since it gives understanding of many important things in daily life.
-Though some moments may seem unpleasant (like the description of relationship in the family of Jane Eyre), the book shows the true situation of the time it was written in that makes it even more valuable.
+It has a deeper sense and meaning for anyone who reads it, even for a person of another culture, since it gives an understanding of many important things in daily life.
+Though some moments may seem unpleasant (like the description of the relationship in the family of Jane Eyre), the book shows the true situation of the time it was written in which makes it even more valuable.